Nurse with child

 Dodendantz was printed in Lübeck in 1520.
 It consists of 424 lines, two thirds of which are copied more or less verbatim from Des dodes dantz from 1489.
 The text is also influenced by the dance of death in Berlin.

-The pictures are the same as in Des dodes dantz, but the picture of Death with an arrow doesn't appear, so this has apparently been lost.
+The woodcuts are the same as in Des dodes dantz, but the picture of Death with an arrow doesn't appear, so this has apparently been lost.
 The text includes 30 persons since the church ward is replaced by official, priest and fool.
 These 3 new participants do not get a wall-and-hilly-landscape illustration.

-Most of the pictures are taken from Copenhagen's Dance of Death and a few are taken from Des dodes dantz.
-The text is from Wilhelm Mantels' Der Todtentanz in der Marienkirche zu Lübeck.
+Most of the pictures are taken from Schramm (see below).
+The text is from Wilhelm Mantels' Der Todtentanz in der Marienkirche zu Lübeck (i.e. the text that was based on Lübke's text with Maßmann's variants).
 But it wouldn't have been possible to reproduce the book - let alone translate it - without Timothy Sodmann's recommendable reprint from 2001.

 Schulte compares the structure of 14 dances of death (13 of which are German).
 The book is sometimes insufferably boring, but the last part of the book is a thorough and sound comparison of the text in Lübeck/Tallinn with Des dodes dantz and Dodendantz.

 Can be downloaded: Des dodes dantz - LWL